Where are they now? A ‘new Lionel Messi’ for every year since 2006

-Xavi was wrong.
-In 2017, Lee was sold for 1.4 million euros to Italian side Verona, for whom he has made 14 appearances and scored two goals before joining Sint-Truiden in Belgium a couple of years later.
+In 2017, Lee was sold for €1.4million euros to Italian side Verona, for whom he made 43 appearances and scored two goals before joining Sint-Truiden in Belgium a couple of years later.

 In May 2017, Genoa’s 16-year-old Italian starlet Pietro Pellegri became the first player born in the 21st century to score a goal in Serie A.

 To those at Genoa, it was hardly a surprise.
 Two years prior, club chairman Enrico Preziosi had boldly proclaimed: “We have the new Messi.”